This is a continuation of my series on why lawyers should use Evernote in their own law firms.

 - Notes (for everything that doesn’t fit into one of the notebooks above)

-Rather than saying “this is how we organize our paper files,” and setting up Evernote to mirror that method, you should recognize that paper files and Evernote are very different things.
+Rather than saying, “this is how we organize our paper files,” and setting up Evernote to mirror that method, you should recognize that paper files and Evernote are very different things.

-In my next we’ll look at how you can easily use Evernote to create a paperless law office.
+In my next, we’ll look at how you can easily use Evernote to create a paperless law office.